kontent-ai/gatsby-packages/packages/gatsby-source-kontent/docs/UPGRADE.md

 ### Delivery configuration

-When configuring the Kontent Source plugin, one of the properties to set is `deliveryClientConfig`.
-It is respecting the [`IDeliveryClientConfig`](https://github.com/Kentico/kontent-delivery-sdk-js/blob/master/UPGRADE.md#ideliveryclientconfig) interface from Kontent Delivery SDK.
+When configuring the Kontent.ai Source plugin, one of the properties to set is `deliveryClientConfig`.
+It is respecting the [`IDeliveryClientConfig`](https://github.com/Kentico/kontent-delivery-sdk-js/blob/master/UPGRADE.md#ideliveryclientconfig) interface from Kontent.ai Delivery SDK.

 #### Example